-Gross margin: What it is, how to calculate and improve it
+Gross profit margin: how to calculate and improve it

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio